lider1305/Rent-Cars/README.txt

 ----------------------------
 3) the access level - administrator
 At this access level is accessible only to the system administrator.
-It is possible to add new cars to process orders, access to registered users, and orders
+It is possible to add new cars to process orders, access to registered users, and orders.
 --------------------------------------------------------------------------------------------
 USED VERSIONS
 --------------------------------------------------------------------------------------------